iwinoto/a8-demo-setup/README.md

 # Setting up an IBM Bluemix Container Service and Amalgam8 demo environment
-This repository uses Vagrant to contruct a VM that can be used to demonstrate and explore Amalgam8 either locally or on IBM Bluemix Containers Service.
+This repository uses Vagrant to construct a VM that can be used to demonstrate and explore Amalgam8 either locally or on IBM Bluemix Containers Service.

 The only prerequisite is to install Vagrant with a provider.
 These instructions have been tested with VirtualBox as the provider.